HEnquist/audioadapter-rs/README.md

 of cloning the data, such as [slice::clone_from_slice()].

 See also the `custom_adapter` example.
-This shows an implementation of [Indirect] for a vector of strings.
+This shows an implementation of [Adapter] for a vector of strings.

 ### Possible future improvements